morrownr/7612u/README.md

 # echo 0x820000 > regval # Turn LED OFF
 # echo 0x840000 > regval # Make LED BLINK
 ```

+The above can be automated but how this is accomplished depends on the operating system you
+are using.

 -----

 The below document provides instructions for setting up an Access Point using a Raspberry Pi 4b
 with the Raspberry Pi OS, `hostapd` and a USB WiFi adapter based on the mt7612u chipset.